chaoxu/chaoxu.github.io/financial.md

 This article are for US person who is

- - Single, living and working as a salaried employee with yearly pretax income more than \$200,000.
-If you make less, just ignore tax related discussion.
+ - Single, living and working as a salaried employee, and current tax bracket higher than retirement tax bracket.
  - No need to liquidate a large percent of investment in a short time range (for example, downpayment for a house in 5 years).
  - You want to do *passive investments*.
  - Not interested in beating the market, but match the market.
 This means if the market goes down, money goes down, and that is fine.